Neon-Cyber-Crutches/awesome-powershell/README.md

 ## Books

-- [Exploring PowerShell Automation](https://www.manning.com/books/exploring-powershell-automation) - a free eBook sampler that gives you an overview of how to administer your environment.
+- [Exploring PowerShell Automation](https://www.manning.com/books/exploring-powershell-automation) - A free eBook sampler that gives you an overview of how to administer your environment.
 - [PowerShell in Depth](https://www.manning.com/books/powershell-in-depth) - The go-to reference for administrators.
 Every major shell technique, technology, and tactic is explained and demonstrated, providing a comprehensive reference to almost everything an admin would do in the shell.
 - [Windows PowerShell in Action, Third Edition](https://www.manning.com/books/windows-powershell-in-action-third-edition) - The latest revision of the comprehensive reference guide.
 - [Learn Windows PowerShell in a Month of Lunches, Third Edition](https://www.manning.com/books/learn-windows-powershell-in-a-month-of-lunches-third-edition) - An innovative tutorial designed for busy IT professionals.
 Just set aside one hour a day - lunchtime would be perfect - for a month, and you'll be automating Windows tasks faster than you ever thought possible.